SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 Both approaches allow for relatively easy modification of the output frequency when generating a single tone, by dynamically adjusting the delay between successive output values.
 Using a fixed time delta simplifies this on a low-power microcontroller, as the delay scaling only needs to be calculated once per output frequency, and not once per sample.

+**Practical Considerations:**

+There's a few things to note here on how to actually implement a lookup table method like this.
+The first is that looking at the example tones above, they're square, blocky, and not very similar to the underlying sine wave; here it's intentional for ullustrative purposes, but that's not what you want if you're trying to generate an actual sine-like output.

+Using the fixed-value variable-time approach will scale to be as good as your DAC resolution allows, and you'll only have to worry about running updates too quickly.
+Using a fixed-time update is more flexible in terms of tuning, where the natural way to improve signal quality is to increase the update rate.

+What's the upper bound on how fast we can go?
+One constraint comes from the hardware: each DAC will have some nominal settling time, and attempting to update faster than that rate may cause a reduction in performance.
+Another constraint comes from processing: even though simply copying a table value to an output takes little time, if you do it too often you'll be spending all your time in the interrupt and none of it running any of your actual code.
+Any time you're setting up a control or signal processing interrupt like this, make sure you time it to see what fraction of CPU time it's consuming.

+What's the lower bound on how fast we want to go?
+This one is less of a bound an more a guideline.
+You want to make sure you're running your output loop fast enough that the resulting wave looks like you want it to.
+A rough rule of thumb here is to choose an update rate at least 10 times faster than the highest frequency you want to use, as long as that's feasible with respect to your upper bound.

+Another note: depending on your particular microcontroller, if you have multiple lookup tables, it can be significantly faster to define each table as a 1-D array, rather than combining them as a single 2-D array&mdash;array lookups using a variable as the index can be slow.

 #### Multiple Tones